9. Troubleshooting - Mac OS

 Amazon Basics cables are recommended.

-If these steps do not solve the issue then the problem is with the MIDI board and needs to be replaced send us an email at support@mpmidi.com explaining in detail all the steps you have tried and we can advise further on how to proceed.
+If these steps do not solve the issue then the problem is with the MIDI board.
+Send us an email at support@mpmidi.com explaining in detail all the steps you have tried and we can advise further on how to proceed.